Continually Updated Clinical Reference

 Xerosis

 Significant xerosis occurs for unknown reasons in 50-92% of the dialysis population.
 Some patients may develop acquired ichthyosis.
-Some authors have suggested that ESRD-associated xerosis may be a result of a decrease in water content in the epidermis.
+Some authors have suggested that end-stage renal disease (ESRD)–associated xerosis may be a result of a decrease in water content in the epidermis.
 Clinical and histologic evaluations have shown an overall decrease in sweat volume in patients with uremia, as well as atrophy of sebaceous glands.
 These changes can allow dehydration of the stratum corneum; however, when directly measured, the water content of the epidermis in patients with ESRD has not been shown to be decreased.

-Since many of the cutaneous changes are similar to those induced by retinoids, hypervitaminosis A also has been implicated as an etiologic culprit.
+Because many of the cutaneous changes are similar to those induced by retinoids, hypervitaminosis A also has been implicated as an etiologic culprit.
 Hypervitaminosis A is common in the dialysis patient; however, the epidermal vitamin A content in patients who have ESRD with xerosis is no different from in patients without xerosis.
 To date, the exact cause of xerosis in ESRD remains unknown.
 Perhaps the perceived roughness results from a uremia-induced alteration in corneocyte maturation.
 Many patients respond to routine use of emollients.

 Pruritus